What’s the myth?

 The FDA's decision was based on lack of information rather than any new evidence of safety concerns.
 The FDA states that “[A]ntibacterial hand and body wash manufacturers did not provide the necessary data to establish safety and effectiveness for the 19 active ingredients addressed in this final rulemaking”.
 As a result, the FDA decided that “manufacturers did not demonstrate that the ingredients are both safe for long-term daily use and more effective than plain soap and water in preventing illness and the spread of certain infections".

-Australian regulators are reviewing the implications of the US decision for hand wash products sold locally that contain antibacterial ingredients.
-At present there is no ban on these ingredients in Australia.
+Australian regulators are aware of the US decision for products sold locally that contain triclosan.
+Strict regulatory controls already exist, so there is no ban on this ingredient in Australia.

 The bottom line?
 You can continue to use antibacterial products with confidence.
 There is no new evidence to show that using these products in the home contributes to bacterial resistance.